Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Vitamin D3 follows a two-step activation pathway before reaching its biologically active form.
 The liver converts it to calcidiol (25-hydroxyvitamin D3), the circulating form measured in blood tests.
 The kidneys then transform it to calcitriol (1,25-dihydroxyvitamin D3), the active form.

-Calcitriol acts at the intestinal level by stimulating the production of calcium transport proteins, the calbindins, increasing calcium absorption by 30 to 40%.
+Calcitriol acts at the intestinal level by stimulating the production of calcium transport proteins, the calbindins, which carry the mineral from the intestinal lumen into the blood.
 In bone tissue, it orchestrates remodeling by coordinating two cell families: osteoblasts, which build bone, and osteoclasts, which resorb it.

 On the immune front, it promotes the production of antimicrobial peptides (cathelicidins and defensins) by innate immune cells.
 Monocytes and macrophages possess their own hydroxylation enzyme, capable of producing calcitriol locally in response to a threat.